NOELLE C. TROUTMAN

-Welcome!
-I am a fifth year political science Ph.D.
-Candidate at the University of Nebraska-Lincoln and 2021-2023 U.S.-Asia Grand Strategy Predoctoral Fellow at the Korean Studies Institute at the University of Southern California.
-I study East Asian security.
+I received my Ph.D. in political science in 2023 from the University of Nebraska-Lincoln and am a former 2021-2023 U.S.-Asia Grand Strategy Predoctoral Fellow at the Korean Studies Institute at the University of Southern California.
+I study East Asian security, focusing on the U.S. alliance network in Asia.
 I specialize in alliance politics, nuclear security, and neuroeconomic decision-making.

 BIOGRAPHY

-I received my B.A. in Political Science from the University of Northern Iowa, specializing in International Peace and Security and M.A. in Political Science from the University of Nebraska-Lincoln.
+I received my B.A. in Political Science from the University of Northern Iowa, specializing in International Peace and Security and M.A. and Ph.D. in Political Science from the University of Nebraska-Lincoln.

-I enjoy running, reading, and listening to BTS in my spare time.
+I enjoy running, reading, and listening to Seventeen and BTS.

 RESEARCH

-Broadly, I am interested in topics of East Asian security.
+Broadly, I am interested in topics of East Asian security, with specific focus on the U.S.-South Korean military alliance.
 Below are topics that I study extensively.

 Alliance Politics